 A visually sumptuous blockbuster of a comic book, this is fundamentally a story about strengths and weaknesses.
 O'Neil fearlessly shows a defeated Superman, humble in defeat and willing to work as part of a team to win the day.
 Is there a more vulnerable image than that splash page of a bruised Superman, boxing gloves still in hand?

 Wartime journalist Clark Kent uncovers a mastermind orchestrating a prolonged war between the fictional countries of Golonia and Toran in a bid to destroy them both – and it's none other than Lex Luthor.
 Not yet given a first name and with an uncharacteristic mop of red hair, Luthor's debut proves that actions are more important than aesthetics.

-Action Comics #23 is a pretty successful first outing for Superman's greatest villain, managing to capture Superman and expose him to weakening 'green rays'.
+Action Comics #23 (collected in Superman: The Golden Age Vol. 2) is a pretty successful first outing for Superman's greatest villain, managing to capture Superman and expose him to weakening 'green rays'.
 Appearing in very much a gestational form of the character but retaining the essence of what he would later become, Luthor easily bends minions to his will, has near-omnipotent surveillance powers and effortlessly puppets two armies against each other.

 Jerry Siegel and Joe Shuster were clearly feeling the impact of World War II here – released in 1940, this is a tonally dark issue that sees Clark and Lois immersed in violence.
 The heavy events Clark and Lois are embroiled in make The Daily Planet seem like the home of hard-hitting reporting, and this issue features the first time the newspaper was named.